 If you include a script from an external domain, then you are trusting that domain with the data and functionality of your application, and you are trusting the domain's own security to prevent an attacker from modifying the script to perform malicious actions within your application.

-Scripts should not be included from untrusted domains.
-Applications that rely on third-party scripts should consider copying the contents of these scripts onto their own domain and including them from there.
+Scripts should ideally not be included from untrusted domains.
+Applications that rely on static third-party scripts should consider using Subresource Integrity to make browsers verify them, or copying the contents of these scripts onto their own domain and including them from there.
 If that is not possible (e.g. for licensing reasons) then consider reimplementing the script's functionality within application code.